-1364 <xs:complextype name="PowerQualityType"></xs:complextype>
+1366 <xs:complextype name="PowerQualityType"></xs:complextype>

-1365 <xs:annotation></xs:annotation>
+1367 <xs:annotation></xs:annotation>

-1366 <xs:documentation>Power Quality consists of a number of measures,</xs:documentation>
+1368 <xs:documentation>Power Quality consists of a number of measures,</xs:documentation>

-1367 based on contract, negotiation, and local regulation.
+1369 based on contract, negotiation, and local regulation.
 Extend Power Quality to

-1368 incorporate new elements by creating additional elements based on
+1370 incorporate new elements by creating additional elements based on

-1369 PowerQualityBaseType
+1371 PowerQualityBaseType

-1370
+1372

-1371 <xs:sequence></xs:sequence>
+1373 <xs:sequence></xs:sequence>

-1372 <xs:element <="" name="measurementProtocol" th=""></xs:element>
+1374 <xs:element <="" name="measurementProtocol" pre=""></xs:element>

-1373 type="power:MeasurementProtocolType"/>
+1375 type="power:MeasurementProtocolType"/>

-1374 <xs:element name="constraints" type="power:ArrayOfPowerQualities"></xs:element>
+1376 <xs:element name="constraints" type="power:ArrayOfPowerQualities"></xs:element>

-1375

-1376
+1377

+1378
-A practitioner who wanted to add an additional quality type would need to develop a description and instantiation of that type based on the abstract base, similar to that used below.
-The implementation refers to the substitution group:

-1380<xs:element name="supplyVoltageVariations"1381type="power:SupplyVoltageVariationsType"1382substitutionGroup="power:basePowerQualityMeasurement"/> and the type extends the abstract base class BasePowerQualityMeaurementType:
+- A practitioner who wanted to add an additional quality type would need to develop a description and instantiation of that type based on the abstract base, similar to that used below.
+The implementation refers to the substitution group: - 1382 <xs:element name="supplyVoltageVariations" 1383 type="power:SupplyVoltageVariationsType" 1384 substitutionGroup="power:basePowerQualityMeasurement"/> and the type extends the abstract base class BasePowerQualityMeaurementType:

-1384 1385 <xs:complextype mixed="false" name="SupplyVoltageVariationsType"></xs:complextype> 1386 <xs:extension base="power:BasePowerQualityMeasurementType"></xs:extension> 1387 <xs:sequence></xs:sequence> 1388 <xs:element name="count" type="xs:int"></xs:element> 1389

-1390 1391 1392 1393 1394 1395 then be distributed to business partners to validate the resulting information exchanges.
-The core EMIX 1396 - EMIX Base Type: iCalendar-derived object to host EMIX Product Descriptions 1397 1398 Product Description Type: In EMIX, the Product Description is the basis for all Resources and Product Descriptions.
-1399 1400 1401 Item Base: Abstract base class for units for EMIX Product delivery, measurement, and Warrants.
+1386 1387 <xs:complextype mixed="false" name="SupplyVoltageVariationsType"></xs:complextype> 1388 <xs:extension base="power:BasePowerQualityMeasurementType"></xs:extension> 1389 <xs:sequence></xs:sequence> 1390 <xs:element name="count" type="xs:int"></xs:element> 1391 1392 1393 1394 ---------------------- -- 1395 1396 1397 The resulting schema, which references the approved EMIX schemas, but does not change them, can then be distributed to business partners to validate the resulting information exchanges.
+The core EMIX types, which are used throughout the specifications herein, can be extended this way, including: 1398 - EMIX Base Type: iCalendar-derived object to host EMIX Product Descriptions 1399 1400 Product Description Type: In EMIX, the Product Description is the basis for all Resources and Product Descriptions.
+1401 1402 1403 - Item Base : Abstract base class for units for EMIX Product delivery, measurement, and Warrants.
 Item does not include Quantity or Price, because a single product description or transaction may have multiple quantities or prices associated with a single item.
-1402 1403 - EMIX Interface : Abstract base class for the interfaces for EMIX Product delivery, measurement, and/or pricing.
-1404 The following additional abstract types are among those designed with extension by practitioners in mind: 1405 - BasePowerQualityMeaurementType: the basis for exchanging measurements of power quality 1406 1407 BaseTermType: used to express Terms on the performance of equipment exposed to the marke as Resources 1408 1409 BaseRequirementType: used to express the market or business requirements of a trading partner.
-1410 - BaseWarrantType : the root for all Warrants delivered with the energy product.
+1404 1405 EMIX Interface: Abstract base class for the interfaces for EMIX Product delivery, measurement, and/or pricing.
+1406 The following additional abstract types are among those designed with extension by practitioners in mind: 1407 - BasePowerQualityMeaurementType: the basis for exchanging measurements of power quality 1408 1409 BaseTermType: used to express Terms on the performance of equipment exposed to the market as Resources 1410 1411 BaseRequirementType: used to express the market or business requirements of a trading partner.
+1412 - BaseWarrantType : the root for all Warrants delivered with the energy product.

-C. Electrical Power and Energy
+1413 Appendix C. Electrical Power and Energy